Esther Agbaje: Minnesota House of Representatives

 Agbaje was first elected to the Minnesota House of Representatives in 2020 and reelected in 2022 and 2024.
 In 2019, she challenged four-term DFL incumbent Raymond Dehn, winning the DFL endorsement and defeating Dehn in the primary election.

-Agbaje serves as co-vice chair of the Ways and Means Committee, and sits on the Agriculture Finance and Policy and Housing Finance and Policy committees.
-She served as an assistant majority leader from 2023-2024.
+Agbaje serves as co-vice chair of the Ways and Means Committee, and sits on the Agriculture Finance and Policy and Housing Finance and Policy Committees.
+She served as an assistant majority leader from 2023 to 2024.
 Agbaje co-chairs the House People of Color & Indigenous (POCI) Caucus and is vice chair of the Black Maternal Health Caucus.